A Piece of Blue Sky

 A Piece of Blue Sky: Scientology, Dianetics and L. Ron Hubbard Exposed is a 1990 book about L. Ron Hubbard and the development of Dianetics and Scientology, authored by British former Scientologist Jon Atack.
 It was republished in 2013 with the title Let's sell these people A Piece of Blue Sky: Hubbard, Dianetics and Scientology.
-The title originates from a quote of Hubbard from 1950; an associate of Hubbard's noted him saying that he wanted to sell potential members "a piece of blue sky".
+The title originates from a quote of Hubbard from 1950: an associate of Hubbard's noted him saying that he wanted to sell potential members "a piece of blue sky".

-The work has been reviewed favourably by scholars in the field of new religious movements.
-A review in the academic publication Marburg Journal of Religion called it "the most thorough general history of Hubbard and Scientology".
+The work has been reviewed favourably by academics in sociology and the history of new religious movements.
+A review in the Marburg Journal of Religion called it "the most thorough general history of Hubbard and Scientology".
 Stephen A. Kent, a professor of sociology who researches new religious movements, described the work as "an unrivalled piece of superb scholarship".

-The Scientology organisation's publishing arm, New Era Publications International, unsuccessfully tried to prevent the book's publication, having argued that it infringed on its copyright of Hubbard's works.
-The US district court in New York ruled against publication of the version of the book that included excerpts from Hubbard's writings, but the decision was overturned by a federal appeals court in New Era Publications International ApS v.
+The Scientology organisation's publishing arm, New Era Publications, unsuccessfully tried to prevent the book's publication, having argued that it infringed on its copyright of Hubbard's works.
+The US district court in New York ruled against publication of the version of the book that included excerpts from Hubbard's writings, but the decision was overturned by the federal US Court of Appeals for the Second Circuit in New Era Publications International ApS v.
 Carol Publishing Group and Jonathan Caven-Atack.

-The author

-Jon Atack joined Scientology at the age of nineteen in 1974, and was based largely in the Church of Scientology's British headquarters at Saint Hill Manor, near East Grinstead.
-During his training, he said he progressed to Scientology's Operating Thetan level 5 (OT5), completing 24 of the 27 levels of progress within Scientology.

-He left the organisation in 1983 disillusioned with the new leadership of David Miscavige, who took over in the early 1980s.
-He wrote that he saw the new management as tough and ruthless, and objected particularly to the 15-fold increase in training fees.
-He also objected to being told not to have relationships with so-called "Suppressive Persons", meaning those whom the organisation had declared enemies and whom should not be communicated with; one such person was one of Atack's friends.

-Atack's work has frequently been cited as a source in academic publications.
-A notable example is the 2009 volume Scientology, in which Atack's scholarship is cited by several contributors.
-He is also the author of a booklet, The Total Freedom Trap: Scientology, Dianetics And L. Ron Hubbard (1992), and a 2015 book Opening Minds: The secret world of manipulation, undue influence and brainwashing which was republished in 2021 as Opening Our Minds : Avoiding abusive relationships and authoritarian groups.